scverse/scvi-tools/docs/user_guide/use_case/using_callbacks.md

 2. Model Checkpoint Callback: {class}`scvi.train._callbacks.SaveCheckpoint`

 Saves model checkpoints based on a monitored metric.
 The best model saved and best model score based on ``monitor`` can be accessed post-training
     with the ``best_model_path`` and ``best_model_score`` attributes, respectively.
-Starting v1.3.0, we added the on_exception option to this callback, which in case of model error exception during training, resulted from Nan's in loss or gradients, will save the best model ("best" in terms of what is the monitored metric) that was achieved upto the point of failure.
-It will not gracefully shutdown, but the user responsibility will be to load it back and continue the analysis, e.g., user can take the optimal model that was saved, or continue training it with perhaps different parameters, where, in such case it might continue to train passed the point of previous failure.
-Note this option will add some overhead to train time.
+Starting in scvi-tools 1.3.0, we added the on_exception option to this callback, which in case of model error exceptions during training, resulting from Nan's in loss or gradients, will save the best model ("best" in terms of what is the monitored metric).
+It does not gracefully shutdown, but it is the user responsibility to load this model and continue the analysis, e.g., user can take the optimal model that was saved, or continue training it with perhaps different training parameters, to prevent the model from failing to train.
+Note this option will add some overhead to the training time.

 It can be used by adding the following parameter to the train function:
 ```python